 Life in post-Katrina New Orleans is much different than before the disaster struck, but this resilient city is slowly coming back together.
 Elms students, staff, and faculty travel to New Orleans during spring break to work with Habitat for Humanity in rebuilding activities that have been ongoing since the hurricane.

-Elms students, staff, and faculty travel to Jamaica and Honduras during spring break.
+Elms students, staff, and faculty travel to Jamaica during spring break.
 The Elms students spend time with the Passionist Volunteers International, a group of young people committed to a year of service in Talanga, Honduras and Stony Hill, Jamaica.

 Students who are interested in participating in any of these service trips go through an application and interview process.
 They are also required to attend meetings leading up to the trip, participate in fundraising and pay a small portion of the cost, and attend a post-trip gathering on campus to reflect on their experience with others and hear what their fellow travelers thought.